gotneb/gotneb/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 😄 Pronouns: ...
+- ⚡ Fun fact: I like so much Scandinavian mythology :heart:
 -->
 ## Hey there! :vulcan_salute:
 ### :man_technologist: I'm Gabriel, a passionate about technology.

-- 🌱 I’m currently learning C++ and MongoDB
+- 🌱 I’m learning Rust and MongoDB
 - 👯 I’m looking to collaborate on open source game projects
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Gabriel-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/gabriel-bento-da-silva-250291172/)
-- ⚡ Fun fact: I like so much Scandinavian mythology :heart:

 ---

 ### :hammer_and_wrench: Languages and Tools :